ThePinkPotato/Melodeon/README.md

 3) That's it!
 You're ready to go, just dont forgot to restart your game!

+*This mod will also *eventually* have its own music packaged inside, but you will still be able to add your own music

 ## Roadmap
 - [ ] Biome music
 - [X] Auto sound registration